 The Brazilian remittance company CambioReal set up a chatbot that helps customers contacting them outside office hours to schedule a text or call with an agent.

 Sometimes all your customer wants is a bit of simple information.
-When they can get this information quickly, it instantly resolves whatever issue they may have had – and this leaves you with a satisfied customer.
+When they can get this information quickly, it instantly resolves whatever issue they may have had.
+This leaves you with a satisfied customer.

 Chatbots can be programmed to provide this simple information that keeps your customers informed and satisfied.